Dr C Dondi, OSI

 An international database specifically designed to record and search the material evidence of 15th-century printed books: ownership, decoration, binding, manuscript annotations, stamps, prices, etc.

-The collaborative enterprise of over 350 European and American libraries, it contains almost 40,000 high quality records and the identification of 14,000 former owners.
+The collaborative enterprise of over 350 European and American libraries, it contains over 40,000 high quality records and the identification of 14,000 former owners.
 Locating and dating any material and documentary element enables the movement of books across Europe and the US to be tracked throughout the centuries, from place of production to the books’ present locations.
 More information at http://15cbooktrade.ox.ac.uk/distribution-use/

 Continuing the pioneering text descriptions of the Bodleian catalogue of incunabula, Bod-inc, this database is designed to host and make searchable the corpus of texts printed in the 15th century, including secondary works and paratext.
 Over 8,000 editions described so far.
 More information at http://15cbooktrade.ox.ac.uk/texts/